-Biceps injuries are generally the result of injury, such as heavy lifting or a fall, and overuse, where repetitive movements lead to frayed tendons.
+Biceps tears are generally the result of injury, such as heavy lifting or a fall, and overuse, where repetitive movements lead to frayed tendons.

 Risk factors include: